Originally published on:

 Search firm Grace Blue has agreed to work with merger and acquisitions consultancy Si Partners globally, to monitor the ever-changing digital tech and creative markets.

-Grace Blue is also set to launch a new acquisition speciality unit in the near future.
+Grace Blue is also set to launch a new acquisition specialty unit in the near future.